 What is the professional development?

-We will be providing a low cost professional development opportunity in Auckland over the 13th and 14th November 2018 to support how we work with tamariki and rangatahi across restorative justice settings.
+We will be providing a low cost professional development opportunity in Christchurch over the 27th and 28th June 2019 to support how we work with tamariki and rangatahi across restorative justice settings.
+There are also online Learning Hubs before and after the training, with the days and times to be confirmed.

 This two day learning opportunity is focused on how professionals: